Radiotherapy of the brain (fractionated)

 The benefits of radiation are not immediate but occur with time.
 Aggressive tumors, whose cells divide rapidly, tend to respond quickly to radiation.
 Over time, the abnormal cells die and the tumor may shrink.
 Benign tumors, whose cells divide slowly, may take several months to a year to show an effect.

 Radiotherapy is split into a number of treatments called fractions that are given over several weeks.
-Delivering a fraction of the total radiation dose allows normal cells time to repair themselves between treatments.
-It also reduces side effects.
+Delivering a small fraction of the total radiation dose allows time for normal cells to repair themselves between treatments, thereby reducing side effects.
 Fractions are usually given five days a week with a rest over the weekend.
 Therapy sessions often take less than an hour.

-The radiation beams come from a machine called a linear accelerator.
+The radiation beams are generated by a machine called a linear accelerator.
 The beams are precisely shaped to match the tumor and are aimed from a variety of directions by rotating the machine around the patient (Fig. 1).
 There are several types of machines, but they all do the same things:

 - Precisely locate the target (tumor, lesion)

 - Shape the radiation beam to the target

 Figure 1.
 Radiotherapy shapes the radiation beam to match the outline of the tumor and includes a margin of normal brain to prevent recurrence.
 The beams come from many angles and intersect at the tumor to produce a high dose.
 The red ring shows the high dose and each outer ring represents lower and lower doses.